 A login and password are required to file and receive electronic notice through the System.
-Limited Creditor filers do not receive electronic notice through CM/ECF.
+Effective on and after September 12, 2011, Limited Creditor filers will receive electronic notice through CM/ECF.
 Limited filing privileges are reserved for non-attorneys who file documents for creditors and are restricted to file only certain documents as defined by the Limited Participant Registration and Access form available on the Court's web site under CM/ECF.
 Each registered participant shall be entitled to one System login and password.
 Any trustee appointed by the Office of the United States Trustee may obtain a separate password for use as a trustee.